-To provide a diverse array of research and scholarly options and to enrich the research and scholarly education for all IU School of Medicine medical students.
+To provide a diverse array of biomedical research and scholarly opportunities and to enrich the research and experiential education for all IU School of Medicine medical students.

 - The applicant must be a current IU School of Medicine student in Phase 1 Year 1 in good standing who have completed their first year are eligible to apply.

-IMPRS is an 8-10 week program May – July depending on the track and program.
+IMPRS is an 8-12-week program from May – July depending on the track and program.
 IUSM’s normal hours of operations are Monday – Friday, 8am – 5pm.
 Exact work schedules are subject to the track and/or mentor’s needs and expectations.
 In addition to working on a project, each student attends a series of weekly seminars and participate in the poster session at the end of the summer session.
-The posters will be judged and twenty projects will be selected to compete for awards in the oral presentation.

 Some IMPRS programs may require additional time and effort from participants beyond the fixed dates listed in the time line.
 Students will be notified in advance and compensated for this additional effort.
 Flexibility in these specific research programs will be offered to ensure that students can remain focused on their academic requirements and career advancement.

-IMPRS students must dedicate 100% of their effort to the summer research program during the specified time.
+IMPRS students must agree to dedicate 100% of their effort to the summer research program during the specified time.
 IMPRS students may not be simultaneously obligated to other grants or awards requiring a commitment of time.
 Students receive a stipend for the complete 10 to 12- week period in three installments.
 The stipend is not a salary.

 For students interested in the IMPRS Program, applications for the program tracks within IMPRS are become available in November with a due date in January.
 Prior to the applying, it is highly encouraged to begin to brainstorm the area of interest and to engage and interact with potential faculty mentor to derive potential project plans.
 Students are encouraged to apply to multiple programs; each track has specific requirements.
 Below is a general list of items requested for the application.

 - A letter from IU School of Medicine confirming academic good standing